CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Results

 In RWMA detection, PanEcho achieves the highest gains, with improvements of 42.23\% on A2C and 44.26\% on A4C, reaching 72.73\% and 64.78\%, respectively.
 EchoPrime excels on A3C, where it reaches 68.48\%, while EchoCLIP remains flat at 48.00\% across all views, converging with DINOv3 and SigLIP2 despite its cardiac-specific training.
 Overall, linear probing highlights complementary strengths with PanEcho remaining unrivaled on regression and two RWMA views, EchoPrime achieving the best results on PAH and STEMI, and SigLIP2 surpassing all competitors on ASD.

 View classification results in Table~\ref{tab:ViewClassification} show that EchoPrime achieves the highest F1 scores on the majority of datasets, benefiting from its supervised, pretrained view classifier rather than relying solely on text–prompt alignment.
 It leads on five out of eight datasets, highlighting the strength of its dedicated view recognition module.
 Interestingly, the remaining datasets are topped by models without cardiac-specific pretraining: BioMedCLIP achieves the best results on CardiacNet (76.11\%) and TMED-2 (62.86\%), while SigLIP2 outperforms all others on CAMUS (57.01\%).
-By contrast, EchoCLIP, despite being trained specifically on echocardiography, fails to dominate on any dataset and often lags behind BioMedCLIP or general-purpose models.
+For general-purpose models, however, view classification can break down when learned representations do not sufficiently separate visually similar echocardiographic views, leading to near-zero macro-F1 on some datasets.
+EchoCLIP, despite being trained specifically on echocardiography, fails to dominate on any dataset and often lags behind BioMedCLIP or general-purpose models.
 These findings suggest that while supervised view classifiers provide a clear advantage, large-scale pretraining on diverse medical or natural images can transfer surprisingly well to echocardiography view classification.